ceituut/honor-of-soldiership/README.md

 ![HonorOfSoldiership Image](https://github.com/amirihusayn/HonorOfSoldiership/blob/main/Assets/Sprites/Screen.jpg)

 ## Project Idea
-When I was not familiar with 3D games and 3D modeling , I decided to make a 3D game in 2D world !
+When I was not familiar with 3D games and 3D modeling , I decided to make a 3D game character in 2D world !
 In result I made a 2D soldier character that can turn with mouse.
-If you interested in the idea , feel free to use this project.
+If you interested in the idea , contribute !
 I still eager to work on turning 2D sprites like 3D.
 But now it would be time saving to use 3D assets.

 ## Contributing